Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/drainberry-bush.md

 abilities_top:
   - name: "Nature Empathy"
-    desc: "  The drainberry bush can use [[compendium/skills.md#Diplomacy|Diplomacy]] to [[Make an Impression]] on and make very simple Requests of animals and plant creatures."
+    desc: "  The drainberry bush can use [[compendium/skills.md#Diplomacy|Diplomacy]] to [[Make-an-Impression|Make an Impression]] on and make very simple Requests of animals and plant creatures."
 abilities_bot:
   - name: "Blood Berries"
     desc: "  The drainberry bush must drain blood from living creatures for sustenance.
 This causes clusters of bright red berries to grow among its branches.
 Each cluster of berries lasts for 1 day, and a drainberry bush typically has 1d6+3 (1d6+3) clusters when encountered.
 When consumed, a cluster restores 2d8+10 (2d8+10) Hit Points.
 This effect has the healing, [[necromancy]], and [[primal]] traits.
 A creature can pluck a cluster of berries with a successful unarmed [[Strike]] or [[compendium/skills.md#Thievery|Thievery]] check against the bush's AC."